ahojukka5/vscode-mem/README.md

 }
 ```

-This ensures that the Copilot extensions run in the local UI environment,
-avoiding potential issues in the remote environment.
+This ensures that GitHub Copilot and similar extensions run locally, avoiding potential memory-related instability on the remote server.
+The same approach can be applied to other extensions that are known to be memory-intensive.

 ## Installation Instructions